-III SEMESTER - Paper III HIST-3: MEDIEVAL INDIA (A.D.
-1206-1556) Teaching Hours: 6hrs per week
+III SEMESTER - Paper III

+HIST-3: MEDIEVAL INDIA (A.D.
+1206-1556)

 - To know the process how the rule of Muslim was established in India. - To understand the factor which facilitated the expansion of Muslim rule in India. - To assess the condition of Hindus and other under the Muslim under what is called the Bhakti Movement. - To study the reaction of Indians to Muslim rule in India. - To examine how Vijayanagara was a reaction to the domination of Muslims in India. - To analyze the causes for the decline of the powerful Delhi Sultane.